 I’m a former resident of Belleville, that fascinating, messy, somewhat chaotic neighborhood in a corner of northeastern Paris that’s so often maligned.
-One that many tourists find odd and even unnerving when they stumble on it– mostly after visiting the Père-Lachaise Cemetery at its western edge.
+One that many tourists find odd and even unnerving when they stumble on it– mostly after visiting the famed Père-Lachaise Cemetery at its western edge.

 Noisy, crowded, and not always pristine-looking, this incredibly diverse, artistically charged area doesn’t really fit the idyllic (and largely fictional) image of the city most people continue to carry around in their heads.

 Admittedly, you have to be accustomed to quite a bit of urban grit to see through some of the more unpleasant and even disturbing sides to the area– and I say that as a long-time resident who adores it.